 Turning adversity into opportunity

 Mathematics is the most rigid of PSLE subjects.
-But it also offers opportunity, in concrete ways, to measure a child’s understanding and identify areas that they can do revision in.
+But it also offers an opportunity, in concrete ways, to measure a child’s understanding and identify areas that they can do revision in.

 So, instead of scrutinising the maths paper closely only after the exam, parents can instead, closely examine their child’s understanding and help to correct remaining misconceptions before the exam.